Building a Home Server: The Budget Networking Gear Guide

 This one took me too long to learn.
 A messy cable situation isn’t just ugly — it makes troubleshooting harder, restricts airflow around your equipment, and increases the chance of accidentally unplugging something when you’re reaching behind the rack.

-The Amazon Basics Cable Management Sleeve bundles multiple cables into a single, clean run.
+The Amazon Basics RJ45 Cat-6 Ethernet Patch Cable provides a reliable short-run connection between your switch and devices.
 I use them for the power cables and Ethernet runs going from my rack to the wall.
 The split-tube design means you can add or remove cables without disconnecting everything — a small detail that matters a lot when your NAS is serving files 24/7 and you don’t want downtime just to route a new cable.

 My cable management philosophy is simple: if you can’t trace a cable from end to end in under 10 seconds, it needs to be reorganized.
 Label both ends of every cable (a label maker is worth its weight in gold), and group cables by function — power in one sleeve, data in another.